vadondaniel/opus-spectrum-visualizator/README.md

 The installer will appear in the `/Output/` folder as `OpusSpectrumVisualizatorInstaller.exe`

-> Using a version installed with the installer starts considerably faster than a single executable file from step 4 above.
+> Using a version installed with the installer starts considerably faster than a standalone executable file from step 4 above.

 ---